-In India, each state is very different from its neighbors and likely has its own unique culture and language.
-Because of this, many states celebrate Diwali differently from one another.
+Each state is very different from its neighbors and likely has its own unique culture and language.
+Here are multiple ways of celebrating this festival too in different regions of India.

 |Deepavali||South India||October 24th||Deepavali in Tamil Nadu includes Ayurvedic medicine and rituals to appease the ancestors.|